qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ```

 **Bullet 10: Classical floating point computations** <br />
-Additionally if an Adaptive Profile program has support for floating point computations, the following instructions are supported:
+Additionally if an Adaptive Profile program has support for floating point computations, the following instructions are supported.
+Note that
+many of the same caveats with respect to integer widths and overflow also apply to floating point values:
 | LLVM Instruction | Context and Purpose               | Note                        |
 |:-----------------|:----------------------------------|:----------------------------|
 | `fadd`           | Used to add two floats together.  |                             |